 d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-To maintain the sewer pipe Yes If you have answered yes, please give details: e.
+No If you have answered yes, please give details: e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
 No If you have answered yes, please give details: f.
 As far as you are aware, is there a Public Right of Way across any part of your property?
 (A Public Right of Way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
 No If you have answered yes, please give details: 12.
 Charges associated with your property a.
 Is there a factor or property manager for your property?
 No If you have answered yes, please provide the name and address and give details of any deposit held and approximate charges: b.
 Is there a common buildings insurance policy?
-If you have answered yes, is the cost of the insurance included in your monthly/annual factor's charges?
+No If you have answered yes, is the cost of the insurance included in your monthly/annual factor's charges?
 C. Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, e.g. to a Residents' Association, or maintenance or stair fund.
-13. Specialist Works a.
+None 13.
+Specialist Works a.
 As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
-No If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property b.
+Yes If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property Prior to purchase, was supplied with evidence that in December 1988 a woodworm and solum treatment was undertaken by Alliance Timber Preservation Limited due to a common furniture beetle infestation and the solum being in a damp condition. b.
 As far as you are aware, has any preventative work for dry rot, wet rot, or damp ever been carried out to your property?
 No If you have answered yes, please give details